Faruque169/A-Classification-problem-in-Business-aspects-Churn-Analysis-/README.md

 # Missing information, what do we need to get more from the company?
-Socio economic and demorgraphic data like gender,seniority of the clients, partner/friend is in the company, tenure etc
+More featue like Socio economic and demorgraphic data like gender,seniority of the clients, partner/friend is in the company, tenure etc